BAR EXAM | LAW LINKS | OTHER LINKS | STUDY ADVICE

 Lonnie Hoffman

-is usually stuck to the books so you can see if you are on his hit list.
+stuck to the books so you can see if you are on his hit list.
+Fortunately, even

-Fortunately, even if you don't know that you are going to be called on, it
+if you don't know that you are going to be called on, it isn't an imposing

 Prof. L. Hoffman also discusses cases in great detail.
 Where Prof. Ragazzo may handle an entire case in 30 minutes, Prof. L.